passff/passff/README.md

 Alternatively, you can instruct PassFF explicitly not to fill the specified input field by using the keyword `PASSFF_OMIT_FIELD`.

+Optionally, you can store your username, the URL, and additional (less sensitive) meta-data separate from the password.
+For example, you can create the two entries `shopping/example.com` and `shopping/example.com.meta`.
+Whenever you select `shopping/example.com` in PassFF, it will automatically append the contents of the corresponding entry with `.meta` extension before parsing the multi-line format specified in this section.

 #### Examples

 ```